Ozpyn/Oracle-Cloud-Lesson/readme.md

 ![General Info.](/images/gen-info.png "General Info")

 Using your preferred SSH client: connect to the server with the provided username and ip address. (e.g. `ssh usr@10.10.10.10 -i ~/Downloads/key.key` )

+## Anything you wanna do

+At this point the instance is set up for anything you would feasibly want to do with it, you can continue the lesson if you wish to set up a discord bot on this server.

+---
+---

 ## Bot Stuff